LukeMS/daimonin/trunk/client/README.txt

 This client comes in different packages for different OS.
-So called "binary packages" come usually with an installer - if you have run an installer before you read this you will see a executable file in the same folder you find this README.txt file.
+So called "binary packages" come usually with an installer - if you have run an installer before you read this you will see an executable file in the same folder as you find this README.txt file.
 Your system should also be configured to run the client without problems.